-- To promote security and provide visual interest, dwellings on Corner Lots must address both the Primary and Secondary streets.
+- To promote security and provide visual interest, dwellings on Corner Lots must address all frontages.
 This is to be achieved through the incorporation of windows (major opening) and by extending the Primary Street elevation materials onto the Secondary Street elevation at least to a point in line with the Developer installed masonry fencing pier or, where there is no pier, a point 4.0m back from the lot boundary truncation. - There are to be no blank walls visible from Public Areas or Streets.